 Underlying Mortgage Loans to the Same Borrower or Borrowers Under Common Ownership May Result in More Severe Losses on the Offered Certificates.
-Certain groups of the underlying mortgage loans were made to the same borrower or to borrowers under common ownership.
-None of the underlying mortgage loans is cross-collateralized or cross-defaulted with any other underlying mortgage loan or any mortgage loan that is not in the issuing entity.
-Underlying mortgage loans made to the same borrower or borrowers under common ownership pose additional risks.
+Certain groups of the underlying mortgage loans were made to the same borrower or to borrowers under common ownership, including underlying mortgage loans that comprise the Crossed Loan Group.
+See "Description of the Underlying Mortgage Loans-Cross-Collateralized Underlying Mortgage Loans and Underlying Mortgage Loans Made to the Same Borrower or Borrowers Under Common Ownership".
+Other than with respect to the underlying mortgage loans in the Crossed Loan Group, and except as described in this information circular as to any subordinate mortgage or Mezzanine Loan, none of the underlying mortgage loans is cross-collateralized or cross-defaulted with any other underlying mortgage loan or any mortgage loan that is not in the issuing entity.
+Cross-collateralized underlying mortgage loans and underlying mortgage loans made to the same borrower or borrowers under common ownership pose additional risks.
 Among other things:

-- financial difficulty at one mortgaged real property could cause the owner to defer maintenance at another mortgaged real property in order to satisfy current expenses with respect to the troubled mortgaged real property; and - the owner could attempt to avert foreclosure on one mortgaged real property by filing a bankruptcy petition that might have the effect of interrupting monthly payments for an indefinite period on all of the related underlying mortgage loans.
+financial difficulty at one mortgaged real property could cause the owner to defer maintenance at another mortgaged real property in order to satisfy current expenses with respect to the troubled mortgaged real property; and the owner could attempt to avert foreclosure on one mortgaged real property by filing a bankruptcy petition that might have the effect of interrupting monthly payments for an indefinite period on all of the related underlying mortgage loans.